books on brown wooden shelf

 (c) Complete current address.
 For Beneficial Owners, this is their current primary residential address.
 For Company Applicants who form businesses in the course of their business, this is their current business address.
 For other Company Applicants, this is their current primary residential address.

 (d) The unique identifying number and issuing jurisdiction from, and an image of, a U.S. passport, a domestic driver's license or other state identification document, or if an individual does not have any of the foregoing, a foreign passport.
+A U.S. passport card is acceptable.
 The identifying document may not be expired.
 The image must be in JPG/JPEG, PNG or PDF format and may not exceed 4 MB in size.

 Note that if a Beneficial Owner or Company Applicant has obtained a FinCEN Identifier and provided it to the Reporting Company, the Reporting Company may include such FinCEN Identifier in its BOI Report instead of the information about the individual.
 Hence individuals who may need to be included in numerous BOI Reports or who wish to keep their personal information private from the Reporting Company and its agents may want to file for a FinCEN Identifier, as described below.
 However, they will need to keep the FinCEN Identifier information updated in the future to reflect any changes to the information provided when they received the FinCEN Identifier.